 If you haven’t taken a hot air balloon ride yet, what are you waiting for?
 Climbing to new heights will give you a different perspective on the world.

-Make this outing an invent by bringing along a picnic that you can nibble on after the big ride.
+Make this outing an event by bringing a picnic you can nibble on after the big ride.

 It’s time to create your “flavor-of-the-year.”
 Start an annual tradition of making a new ice cream flavor that has your family’s stamp of approval.

-Try different ideas until everyone agrees that the one you pick is the best.
+Try different ideas until everyone agrees on the best one.

-Some fun ideas are to try flavors that have meaning to your family.
-How about a combination flavor of everyone’s favorite fruit?
+Some fun ideas are to try flavors that have meaning fore your family.
+How about a combination flavors of everyone’s favorite fruit?